-Adaptive and Inclusive Lacrosse
+Inclusive Lacrosse

-Adaptive and Inclusive Lacrosse is designed to include players with a wide variety of disabilities in a station-based or small-sided game format.
+Inclusive Lacrosse is designed to include players with a wide variety of disabilities.
 Any athlete with a disability may participate with appropriate support.
-This format is typically played on a solid surface to allow athletes who use wheelchairs and other mobility devices to participate as independently as possible.
+Inclusive Lacrosse is often played in a station-based clinic format on natural grass, synthetic turf, or basketball court depending on the accessibility needs of the athletes.